zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Apparently, Lourdes has a broom in her hand, and Nick is asking what she’s going to do with it.
 Lourdes says, “I’m going to use it  to wave them off.”
 “To wave (someone) off” means to usually move your hand in the air to show that you want that person to leave (to go away).
 She’s goin g to use the broom to get the children to leave (to go somewhere else).

 Nick says, “I wouldn’t do that if I were you,” meaning if  I were in your position I would not do that, it’s not a good idea.
 “Teenagers, ” he says, “can be unpredictable.”
 They may act in ways that you don’t expect.
 “You don’t know if a small slight might set them off.”
 A “slight” is a rude or disrespectful criticism, something that you say really to make the other person an gry.
-“Slight” has a couple of different meanings however; that’s just one o f them.
+“Slight” has a couple of different meanings however; that’s just one of them.
 The rest of them are found in our Learning Guide, where you can get so me more explanations.

 So, Nick is telling her that you don’t want to insult or  anger these teenagers because that might set them off.
 “To set (someone) off”  is another two-word verb meaning to make someone very angry, to cause someone to do something out of anger.
 He says, “Insult them and you’re asking for troubl e.”
 “To insult (someone)” is to offend someone; that is, to do or say som ething that makes the other person angry and shows that you don’t have respect for them.
 So it’s a very severe, often personal criticism.
 The verb is “to in sult,” the noun is “ insult,” a difference in the way that we stress the different sylla bles.
 She is going to insult these teenagers, Nick believes, and he says that Lourdes is a sking for trouble.
 “To ask for trouble” means to do something even though you know it’s going to create problems or make another person angry.
 Usually we  try to avoid causing problems.